 - Shure SM7B ($349) mics—Rob says you can't go wrong with a Shure microphone.

-- Sony Creative Sound Forge ($324 on Amazon.com) for editing
+- Sony Creative Sound Forge (No products found.) for editing

 - Levelator (free)—Rob's favorite tool in his entire podcasting workflow.

 - Records straight into computer via USB interface from the mixer.